Game balance

-Game balance is a branch of game design that is described as a mathematical-algorithmic model of a game's numbers, game mechanics, and relations between the two.
-Game balance consists of adjusting values to create a certain user experience.
-Players’ perception and experience are the objectives of game balancing.
+Game balance is a branch of game design with the intention of improving gameplay and user experience by balancing difficulty and fairness.
+Game balance consists of adjusting rewards, challenges, and/or elements of a game to create the intended player experience.

 Overview and development

-Similar to game design, the definition of game balance is different between various game designers and developers.
-Game balance is present in every type of game in some form, so there are no existing comparable interpretations of the concept.
-Even so, game balance is generally understood as introducing a level of fairness for the players.
+Game balance is generally understood as introducing a level of fairness for the players.
 This includes adjusting difficulty, win-loss conditions, game states, economy balancing, and so on to work in tandem with each other.
-The concept of game balance depends entirely on the type of game being discussed.
-Most game designers agree that game balancing serves towards providing an engaging player experience, especially through metagame.
+The concept of game balance depends on the game genre.
+Most game designers agree that game balancing serves towards providing an engaging player experience, especially through a meta.

-Game balance is and continues to be heavily discussed among game design veterans, some of whom include Ernest Adams, Jeannie Novak, Ian Schreiber, David Sirlin, and Jesse Schell.
+Game balance is commonly discussed among game designers, some of whom include Ernest Adams, Jeannie Novak, Ian Schreiber, David Sirlin, and Jesse Schell.
 The topic is also featured in many YouTube channels specializing in game design topics, including Extra Credits, GMTK and Adam Millard.

 Terms specific to game balance

 PvP, PvE and Co-Op Games

-PvP is an acronym for player versus player and describes games that feature a direct competition between human players, while PvE is an acronym for player versus environment.
-In games featuring PvE, players engage themselves against other computer-controlled non-player characters (NPCs).
+Player versus player (PvP) describes games that feature a competition between players.
+PvE is an acronym for player versus environment, where players instead compete with the environment and non-player characters (NPCs).

-Co-op is short for "cooperative" and refers to PvE games in which multiple players face NPCs.
-This does not necessarily exclude some possibilities for PvP, wherein players must engage against both CPU opponents as well as player opponents simultaneously.
+Co-op is short for "cooperative" and refers to PvE and PvP games where you can work with other players.

 Game elements

-These are elements that appear within a video game that contributes to the overall gameplay experience.
-In most game design frameworks, game elements are generally categorized into separate groups of elements to help describe their roles in the games.
-A game element can refer to anything, ranging from a special ability the player can use to the systemic relations between different game mechanics in a game.
+Game elements are things that appear within a video game that contribute to the gameplay experience.
+In most game design frameworks, game elements are categorized into groups to help describe their roles in the games.
+A game element refers to anything ranging from a player's special ability to the relations between different game mechanics in a game.

 Game mechanics

-Game mechanics are game constructs with which the player interacts with the game world.
-They define the goal, how players can achieve and how they cannot, and what happens when they try.
-These would include challenges, competitive or co-operative gameplay, win-loss conditions and states, feedback loops, and how they relate to one another.
-Like game balance itself, the terminology behind game mechanics can vary in game studies depending on the game designer or the resource's author.
+Game mechanics are constructs that let the player interact with the game world.
+They define the goal, how players can achieve them and how they cannot, and what happens when they try.
+These would include challenges, competitive or cooperative gameplay, win-loss conditions and states, feedback loops, and how they relate to one another.
+Like game balance, the terminology behind game mechanics can vary depending on the designer or the resource's author.